MedjadjiAbdelkadir/SmartDeviceStore-API/README.md

 # Database
-DATABASE_URL= database url must be string DATABASE_TYPE= database system 'postgres','mysql', 'sqlite', 'mssql'
+DATABASE_URL= database url must be string DATABASE_TYPE= database system 'postgres'

 # JWT
 JWT_SECRET_KEY  : should be at lest 32 character
-JWT_EXPIRATION  : expiration token in min or h or days
+JWT_EXPIRATION  : expiration token in min or h or day

 # Hashing
 PASSWORD_SALT : should be between 10 and 12